 Do I need travel insurance for Germany?

-How much does travel insurance for Germany cost from AU?
+How much does travel insurance for Germany cost from Australia?

-Australian passport holders can visit Germany and other Schengen Area countries for up to 90 days within any 180-day period without a visa.
-No application is needed - just present your Australian passport at the border.
+Australian passport holders can visit Germany and the Schengen Area for up to 90 days within a 180-day period without a visa.
+The ETIAS authorisation may apply from 2026 - check requirements before booking.

 Ready to Compare Travel Insurance for Germany?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your German holiday - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your German trip - completely free.

 Compare Estimates